 - vegetable oil for frying

-- Tip the couscous into a large bowl and add vegetable stock.
+- Tip the couscous into a large bowl and add boiling water or vegetable stock.
 Cover the bowl and leave couscous for 5 minutes, until all the liquid absorbed.

 - Fluff up the couscous with a fork and add green onion, za’atar powder, beaten eggs, yoghurt and crumbled feta cheese.
 Season and stir well.